kubeedge/kubeedge/README.md

 #### Install openssl

-If openssl is not already present using below command to install openssl
+If openssl is not already present using below command to install openssl.

 ```shell
 apt-get install openssl
 ```

 #### Generate Certificates

 RootCA certificate and a cert/key pair is required to have a setup for KubeEdge.
 Same cert/key pair can be used in both cloud and edge.

 ```shell
 # Generete Root Key
 openssl genrsa -des3 -out rootCA.key 4096